-Once the signed agreement has been received by us, it takes at least 2 weeks until the item may appear in an auction (as we prepare for them in advance).
+Items will normally be listed for auction approximately 2 to 3 weeks from the date we receive a signed Vendor contract from you.
 You can request that your item is included in a particular auction, however, we do not guarantee that it will be included in an auction of your choosing.

 We have been a leading Auction House in Australia and New Zealand since 1995 and have a substantial and loyal customer base.
-For each auction, we conduct an extensive advertising and promotional campaigns that often include:
+For each auction, we conduct extensive advertising and promotional campaigns that often include:

 - Google advertising